Stirling and Dunfermline Railway: Opening

-A line from Dunfermline to Charlestown Harbour was already in existence, and the S&D line was constructed from east to west, taking advantage of the facility.
+A line from Dunfermline to Charlestown Harbour was already in existence, and the S&DR line was constructed from east to west, taking advantage of the facility.
 The first section, from Dunfermline to Oakley, opened on 13 December 1849.
 There were ironstone and coal deposits at Oakley, and in 1845 the Forth Iron Works started construction of its plant there.
 It began production the following year.